mindyng/mindyng.github.io/_posts/2021-02-01-Break---Up-,-Saw-It-Coming-|-Churn-Analysis-&-Prediction.md

 Break-up's are hard.
 Though there are lessons from any fall out.
 You take stock of what went wrong/what can be done better the next go around.
-What is even better is to foresee red flags in order to corret course.
+What is even better is to foresee red flags in order to correct course.
 There is no better way to do this in the business context then to have a machine examine any trends/outliers in those who are loyal (non-churn) versus those who eventually leave the product (churn).